tymyrddin/blue-siem/source/docs/benign/README.md

 ## Why?

-to find suspicious process execution
+To find suspicious process execution

 ## How?